 The results from the EES may uncover some issues that need further exploration to get to the root of the problems.
 For example, employees may express concerns about their career development in the EES and it may be worthwhile to examine what led them to feel that way.
 Employees can also be involved in brainstorming on the actions and the plans to improve the employee experience.

-FGDs are a great way to have such open discussions with your employees and can be arranged for select groups according to your organisation’s priority.
-The high risk population you have identified in step 1 can be one such group.
+FGDs are a great way to have such open discussions with your employees and can be arranged for select groups according to your organization’s priority.
+The high-risk population you have identified in step 1 can be one such group.
 You can also have groups that are based on certain employee attributes, such as age or tenure.

 4. Action plan sharing by managers or leaders

 After action plans have been firmed up to address some of the issues highlighted in the EES, managers or leaders can initiate sessions to share them with the employees.
 This will indirectly nudge managers to take concrete action after the EES.
 This also allows for preliminary feedback on the feasibility and utility of these action plans.
 Each team-level plan should be based on selected themes or drivers, such as work-life balance or communication.
 If more data is needed especially for large teams, managers can conduct smaller-scale pulse surveys within their teams.